Flu shot will not cause a pregnant woman to miscarry, study says

 “We looked at more current seasons.
 We matched on previous season’s vaccination status and matched tighter on age groups, with three age groups instead of two,” Donahue said.
 In addition, he said, the new study population was three times larger than that of the previous study.

+The new study matched 1,236 pairs of women: in each pair one of the women had miscarried between 6 and 19 weeks; the other woman, or control, had given birth.

-The new study matched 1,236 pairs of women, including 627 pairs who had been vaccinated in the previous season and 609 pairs who were not.
+The women were also matched on whether they had been vaccinated in the previous season, creating 627 pairs who had been vaccinated in the previous season and 609 pairs who were not.
 The greater numbers allowed the study to detect an association with odds ratio of 1.6 or greater, Donahue said.

 For each flu season and even when all women and seasons were combined, there was no evidence of increased miscarriage risk after influenza vaccination during the first 28 days, the study found.
 There was also no significant association between miscarriage and influenza vaccination in the 29- to 56-day risk window and beyond.